 As a school we recognise the importance of students attending school regularly.
+Where students are persistently absent from school, this could be a possible indicator of neglect, abuse or exploitation.
 Any unexplained absence is followed up on the first day of absence via an absence text and multiple follow up phone calls if no response is received.